VIP21/hcc2/README.md

 ## HCC2 Limitations

 <A NAME="Limitations">
 There are too many to mention at this time.
 Hey, this is a prototype.
+For example multiple target regions with teams distribute does not work.
+This is one focus for 0.5-1.